GDQuest/website/content/post/2016/back-from-japan/index.md

 Looking for a proper workplace
 ------------------------------

 Alright, let’s get back to the channel.
 Last week, I wrote a business plan and applied to a local business incubator.
 It’s a place where you can get an office, along with other young companies.
 Experienced people follow your work and are here to guide you.
-If they accept GDquest, this will help the project greatly in the coming year.
+If they accept GDQuest, this will help the project greatly in the coming year.
 It is getting hard for me to work at home.
 I need to get out of here.
 That’s why I took a few extra days to refine the document: I want - no, I need it to work!

 Upcoming updates
 ----------------

-Let's talk about what's coming next on GDquest.
+Let's talk about what's coming next on GDQuest.
 As far as free content is concerned, until the end of December, you’ll be getting some more Krita tutorials from the Game Art Quest series.
 In the meantime, I’ll be hard at work on a few things:

 1. The next training product, which is very important, the game art workshop.